-- Applicant has been living in a valid marital relationship with the same spouse (who is a U.S. citizen) for three years;
+- The applicant has been living in a valid marital relationship with the same spouse (who is a U.S. citizen) for three years.

-- The U.S. citizen spouse has been a citizen for the entire three-year period and meets all residence requirements; and
+- The U.S. citizen spouse has been a citizen for the entire three-year period and meets all residence requirements.

-- Applicant meets all other requirements for becoming a naturalized U.S. citizen (See Naturalization Requirements for more information).
+- The applicant meets all other requirements for becoming a naturalized U.S. citizen.
+(See Naturalization Requirements for more information.)

 - U.S. government (including, but not limited to, the U.S. military)

 - U.S. research institutes officially recognized by the U.S. Attorney General's office